 How Does PRP Therapy Work?

-A blood sample is taken and placed in a centrifuge, this spins at a predetermined speed to separate the platelet-rich plasma from the other factors in the blood.
-Human blood contains stem cells, these are important growth factors and assist in tissue regeneration and general healing.
-PRP is concentrated blood plasma that contains approximately three times the number of platelets found in normal circulating blood in our body.
+PRP therapy is the injection of platelet rich plasma solution into the area being treated.
+The PRP solution is obtained by taking a blood sample from the patient.
+The blood is placed in a centrifuge, which spins to separate the platelet rich plasma from the other factors in the blood.
+The resulting PRP solution is concentrated blood plasma that contains approximately three times the number of platelets found in normal circulating blood in the body.

-Platelets are made up of intracellular structures such as glycogen, lysosomes and alpha granules.
-These particles within the PRP contain clotting and growth factors that are released during the healing and repair process, such as a cut.
+Platelets are made of intracellular structures including glycogen, lysosomes and alpha granules.
+These particles contain clotting and growth factors that are released during the healing and repair process in the body.
+Platelets promote healing and accelerate the rate and degree of tissue regeneration, and the formation of new cell growth.
+PRP therapy also plays a role in attracting stem cells, which assist in the healing process.
 Published medical literature from Europe and the United States confirms the safety and use of PRP therapy.

 Is PRP Suitable for Everyone?

-PRP therapy is not suitable for everyone and caution should be taken; patients with history of heavy smoking, drug and alcohol use.
-Medical diagnosis such as platelet dysfunction syndromes, anti-coagulation therapy, chronic skin diseases or cancer, metabolic and systemic disorders.
-If considering PRP therapy always fully disclose your medical history to the Doctor.
-For those suitable for PRP results will vary from person to person and as with any medical treatment no specific result can be promised.
+PRP therapy is not suitable for everyone and caution should be taken especially in patients with a history of heavy smoking, drug or alcohol use, or a medical diagnosis such as platelet dysfunction syndromes, heart disease, chronic skin diseases or cancer, metabolic and systemic disorders.
+If considering PRP therapy, it it important to fully disclose your medical history to the doctor.
+For those suitable for PRP, remember that results will vary between individuals and, as with any medical treatment, no specific result can be promised.